jasnow/railroader-site/source/_posts/2011-11-16-brakeman-0-dot-9-0-released.markdown

 ### Check for Disabled Mass Assignment

 A new option was added in Rails 3.1 to globally disable mass assignment using `config.active_record.whitelist_attributes = true`.
-Brakeman will now turn off mass assignment warnings if this configuration setting is detected.
+Railroader will now turn off mass assignment warnings if this configuration setting is detected.

 ### Always Warn on without_protection